antonw-88/GICSP/study-topics.md

 ## NERC CIP
 - Considering the core importance of the energy sector within societal infrastructure, reading up on the related U.S regulatory standards is probably helpful.
 Under the "[(CIP) Critical Infrastructure Protection](https://www.nerc.com/pa/Stand/Pages/ReliabilityStandards.aspx)" tab, the cybersecurity reliability standards can be found.
 For an overview of each standards domain, see for example [this link](https://www.industrialdefender.com/blog/what-is-nerc-cip).
 - [The Five Critical ICS CyberSec Controls and the Electrical Sector.](https://www.sans.org/white-papers/five-ics-cybersecurity-critical-controls-electric-sector)

+## NOTABLE RESOURCES
+- [SANS ICS Webinars.](https://www.sans.org/webcasts) Click the "Focus Area" button and check "ICS Security".
+Industry leaders are presenting during these webinars.
+Going to these is both interesting technically, and a really nice look into the community.
+A good break from just standard preparation.
+- For getting started in ICS security, the founder of Dragos - Robert M. Lee - provides an extensive [library of ICS security resources](https://www.robertmlee.org/a-collection-of-resources-for-getting-started-in-icsscada-cybersecurity/) via his webpage.

 # ADDITIONAL MATERIAL
 This section is aimed at providing references to material related to ICS that is not vital for the exam preparation, but that I want to look into in the future.